ManufacturingIndustrial Machinery Maintenance

 This certificate program prepares students for classification as an industrial machinery mechanic and for further education and careers in the manufacturing career cluster.
 The program will cover all aspects of the industrial-machine maintenance technology industry and elements of the industry, such as planning, management, finance, technical and production skills; underlying principles of technology; and issues regarding labor, community, health, safety, and the environment.

-Students will complete the requirements to receive an OSHA 1926 - 10-hour Safety card in the first course of the program.
+Students will complete the requirements to receive an 10-Hour 1910 OSHA General Construction in the first course of the program.

 Upon program completion, students will be able to sit for the following: